cakephp/docs/en/core-helpers/html.rst

     create a script tag with ``defer="defer"`` attribute.

     .. php:method:: scriptStart($options = array())

+    :param array $options: An array of :term:`html attributes` to be used when scriptEnd is called.

     Begin a buffering code block.
 This code block will capture all output between ``scriptStart()`` and ``scriptEnd()`` and create an